rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 # Changelog

+## rev C
+* wastegate diode

-## rev B
+## rev B Aug 27, 2021

-* better provisions for high-current control of supercharger clutch solenoid on 5 M111
+* better provisions for high-current control of supercharger [clutch solenoid on M111 Q6 R80](https://github.com/rusefi/hellen128merc-issues/issues/10)
 * ignition fuse changed from 36915000000 5A to 2010-T10A0V2T11192AM5G 10A.
 0697H9100-02 could be use for refitting of rev A

-## rev A
+## rev A June 10, 2021

 * good to drive, great success!